PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Master is usually unhappy," Samga said with a sad look that looked decidedly out of place on what was obviously a monster.

 Asarah knew what the flying man wanted with her she wasn't about to give it to him without a fight.
 But there were many ways to fight.
 And where a man had desire, a woman had an opportunity to torture.
 She took stock of her appearance as best she could without a mirror.
-Her hair, unruly at the best of times, was now an utterly out of control mess.
+Her hair, unruly at the best of times, was now an utterly, out-of-control mess.
 That was okay, some men preferred her that way.
 Unless she missed her mark, this Wizard was one of them.
 But her dress? ugh.
 It simply wouldn't do.
 She smiled an evil smile and started ripping.

 After her first few tears, her left sleeve and blouse was in tatters, revealing the hollow of her clavicle, most of her left breast and all of her left arm.
 Then he grabbed a hold of the skirt below the knees.
 A few sharp jerks and she was showing a lot more leg.
 Then she rolled her lips inward and bit down on them hard to bring a bright redness to them.